 College admissions has become a crazy game where students and parents apply to more and more schools each year.
 The process has become more complicated over time, and exponentially so.
+Maybe you’ve considered seeking independent help outside of school.
+If so, you’re probably asking yourself how to use college counseling in order to make the most of it.

 The average student to counselor ratio in US schools was 470:1 in 2013 and continues to climb.
 How can we expect that school counselor to give quality guidance to students?
 The reality is an industry of college counselors has spawned and the quality of them vary tremendously.